Pregnancy throws up all kinds of weird in your body.

 You do you.
 We’ll think you’re beautiful while doing so.

-If you’re after other mamas’ experiences of a pregnancy line, or you want to ask someone when did your linea nigra appear?, why not join our community of mamas and mamas-to-be on Peanut?
+If you’re after other mamas’ experiences of a pregnancy line, or you want to ask someone when did your linea nigra appear?, join our community of mamas and mamas-to-be on Peanut.

 We think you’ll fit right in.